kbkaiser/psfmember-upgrade/psf_civi_dev_notes.rst

 Disable all the CiviCRM modules except the base module.
 Leave that enabled.

-Disable the Drupal devel and frontpage modules, then uninstall them.
-Delete their files.
+Disable the Drupal devel module, then uninstall it.
+Delete its files.
 Do the same for the CiviCRM theme module.
 Remove the SimplyCivi files from ``.../sites/all/themes/``

 Disable LogToboggan and LoginToboggan Rules Integration